 From malware and hacking to phishing, these tactics frequently lead to account compromise and credential theft.
 Increasing this danger are outside security concerns, such as expanding the user base to include non-employees, such as third-party contractors.

 The experts at JETT possess decades of experience helping organizations of all sizes ensure they are using appropriate security controls, including MFA, and that their security posture complies with all applicable mandates.
-For a complimentary discussion of your current security approach and how you might want to strengthen it, request a consultation at https://jettbt.com/contact-us/.
+For a complimentary discussion of your current security approach and how you might want to strengthen it, contact JETT Business Technology.

 Pro Tips from the JETT Experts